KAREN CUNNINGHAM, SENIOR COUNSEL

 Ms. Cunningham holds an Honours Degree in Political Science graduating Summa Cum Laude, First-Class Standing, from McMaster University in Hamilton, Ontario in 1991.
 She then obtained her Doctors of Jurisprudence from Osgoode Hall Law School in Toronto, Ontario in 1994.
 She was called to the Bar of Ontario in 1996.
 In 1997, Ms. Cunningham launched her law practice.
 She is the Senior Counsel at Cunningham Law Professional Corporation, a law firm situated in Mississauga, Ontario.
-She practices primarily in the areas of Family Law, Wills and Estate Administration, Employment Law, and Corporate-Commercial Law.
+She practices primarily in the areas of Family Law, Wills and Estate Administration and Litigation, Employment Law, and Corporate-Commercial Law.
 In addition to managing a successful law firm in Canada, Ms. Cunningham is also licensed to practise law in Jamaica, West Indies.